aanassor1/Golf-Scorecard-Displayer/README.md

 ## Description

-In first year of university, we had a module where we were taught the fundamentals of object orientated programming.
-We were tasked with creating objects for a program that prints out a golf scorecard with a certain layout in the console.
+I learnt the fundamentals of object orientated programming.
+After, I made a project where objects were created for a program that prints out a golf scorecard with a certain layout in the console.
 The layout is shown below.

 ![Picture of console output layout](https://github.com/aanassor1/Java-Object-Orientated-Programming-Fundamentals/blob/main/Console%20Output%20Example.png)

+## What I learnt
+* Java
+* Classes
+* String Manipulation
+* Array Manipulation

 ## Installation

 Go onto Github, find the project and clone the repository.